JosieOnGit/Luniks/Historic Events/List of notable names.md

 ## Álusken-Thórirsant Ferry
 A ferry (rather, a cruise ship) connects the two continents of Ubunia and Vestia, providing a ferry both ways every 3 hours.

+# Common Brands
+## Norden Supermarkets
+Prominent in the north of Álusken (Hence the name **Norden**) is **Norden Supermarktir**, which have been established soon after the handover from *Queen Álusken I's* reign to that of *King Álusken II*, who then attempted to get rid of every sort of modern service since the start of his reign.
+In a desperate attempt to survive, Norden opened its first few markets in the south of **Vao**, and once it became clear that the plans that King Álusken II had made would be limited to within the boundaries of the capital, Norden quickly returned to the north of Álusken, where it has since outgrown its competitors.

+## Hammerhead
+**Hammerhead** is a Vestian industry appliances manufacturer, who is best known for snowballing the expansion and normalisation of the settlement of Vestia, soon after the borders were drawn upon landing on Luniks.

+## Carbine
+Next to offering a various catalogue of weapons, **Carbine** is in the hunt to reach the same level of market share that **Hammerhead** currently has.
+Jealous of its achievements, Carbine entered the experimental weapon department, in hopes to create a new image for themselves where they failed trying to chase after Hammerhead.